mhutchie/vscode-git-graph/CONTRIBUTING.md

 * `npm run compile-web`: Compiles the frontend code only, with minification.
 * `npm run compile-web-debug`: Compiles the frontend code, without minification.

+_Note: When you first open the codebase, you'll need to run `npm run compile-src` so that the types defined by the backend are made available for the frontend to use, otherwise there will be a number of type errors in the frontend code.
+Similarly, if you make a change to the backend types that you also want to use in the frontend via the GG namespace, you'll need to run `npm run compile-src` before they can be used._

 Step 4: To quickly test your changes:
 * Pressing F5 launches the Extension Development Host in a new window, overriding the installed version of Git Graph with the version compiled in Step 3.
 You can:
     * Use the extension to test your changes